codeforamerica/form-flow/README.md

 You will need to add `SMARTY_AUTH_ID` and `SMARTY_AUTH_TOKEN` to your `.env` file.
-Note that the [sample.env](https://github.com/codeforamerica/form-flow-starter-app/blob/main/sample.env) file in the starter app repo has an example for creating the `.env` for a form-flow application.
+Note that the [sample.env](https://github.com/codeforamerica/form-flow-starter-app/blob/main/sample.env) file in the starter app repo has an example for creating the `.env` for a form flow application.
 You will also need to add the following to your `application.yaml` file:

 ```yaml